Vanessa Kiuna reflects on why she picks a fight with hubby every 3 months

 Through open and honest discussions, as well as shared experiences, they managed to navigate the minor issues that had once caused friction in their relationship.

-Vanessa's husband highlighted how the examples set by Cathy and Allan Kiuna served as inspiration.
+Vanessa's husband highlighted how the examples set by Kathy and Allan Kiuna served as inspiration.
 He praised their proactive approach in addressing issues promptly and effectively.

 Vanessa concluded with a thought-provoking insight advising fans not to base their marriage just on love.